 Joanne is very passionate in her job as an educational assistant for the Catholic School Board of Hamilton.
 When working with her students it gives her a warm feeling when she sees a smile on their faces in what they have accomplished either big or small.
 Joanne is looking forward to the next two years as she continues on the Hamilton Diocesan Catholic Women’s League.

-Mary was born at St. Joseph Hospital, Guelph and has lived in the Elora area the majority of her lifetime.
-She and her husband Paul have been married for 39 years.
-They have three children, Christopher, Jessica and Jennifer, along with their significant others and two grand daughters Sophie and Emily.
+Mary was born the 4th of 7 children at St. Joseph Hospital, Guelph and has lived in the Elora area the majority of her lifetime.
+She and her husband Paul have been married for 42 years.
+They have three children, Christopher, Jessica and Jennifer, along with their significant others, two granddaughters Sophie and Emily and grandson Colton.

 Mary's mother (God rest her soul) enrolled her into the Catholic Women's League in 1976 after graduating from college.
-She enrolled her two daughters members since the ages of 18 and 16, by using the example set out by her Mother.
+She enrolled her two daughters since the ages of 18 and 16 as members, by using the example set out by her Mother.
 Thanks to a very understanding husband and supportive family, she has served on the executive of St. Mary Immaculate Catholic Women's League, Elora as Recording Secretary, Treasurer, Organization Chair, Pres-Elect, Co-President and President.
 She works full time in the accounting department at DeBoer's Farm Equipment, Elora.
 An evening or two a week, she does the bookkeeping for St. Mary Immaculate Church, Elora and its Mission parish St. Martin of Tours, Drayton.
 She spends her spare time with her family and friends, reading and volunteering in other areas in and outside of her faith community.
-Even though life can be stressful at times and she questions why she keeps saying "Yes" when asked, she enjoys keeping busy and being out there giving of her time and supporting others.
-YES SHE DOES SLEEP, WHEN THE HEAD HITS THE PILLOW SHE IS OUT LIKE A LIGHT!
+Mary enjoys keeping busy and being out there giving of her time and supporting others.

 For part of those years, she has served on the St. Francis Xavier executive in many capacities: Education and Health Committee Chair, Communications Committee Chair, Legislation Committee Chair, Social Committee Chair, and Recording Secretary.
 For the past four years, she held the position of St. Francis Xavier President and now has moved to the past president position.
 As one can see, she has worn many hats on this parish League executive.